 Rucksack – a lightweight 20-litre daypack that is either waterproof or has a waterproof liner is essential for carrying your camera and an extra layer, and one with side mesh panels to hold your water bottle is a plus.
 It should be comfortable and able to fit over your layered clothing system.

-Shipwear – ok, shipwear isn’t a real thing, but with so much focus on packing the right polar gear it is easy to overlook casualwear and loungewear.
+Shipwear – ok, shipwear isn’t a real thing, but with so much focus on packing the right polar gear, it is easy to overlook casualwear and loungewear.
 Trust us, while sailing across the Drake Passage or resting after exhilarating days on the continent, you will want to be comfortable and practical: think jumpers, trainers and trekking trousers.
 Remember that the ship is always warm, and no one dresses up in Antarctica, so suits and ballgowns can stay at home.
-For on-board footwear we love hard-soled down slippers, which slide on easily and can be worn to the mud room and on to wet decks.
+For on-board footwear, we love hard-soled down slippers, which slide on easily and can be worn to the mudroom and onto wet decks.
 And don’t forget your swimwear in case the opportunity arises to do a polar plunge!

 All the Rest

 Camera Equipment – whether you’re a full-frame professional or a polaroid-wielder, Antarctica brings out the inner artist in everyone who visits.
 No matter your personal camera kit list, make sure to pack extra batteries, a charger, memory cards and/or film and a dry bag to keep your gear water-free on zodiac drives.
-To fight internal and external condensation when bringing your equipment back on to the warm ship, consider bringing along a reusable zip-lock freezer bag to seal the camera in before boarding (make sure to expel any air and allow it to slowly adjust to the boat’s temperature).
+To fight internal and external condensation when bringing your equipment back onto the warm ship, consider bringing along a reusable zip-lock freezer bag to seal the camera in before boarding (make sure to expel any air and allow it to slowly adjust to the boat’s temperature).
 Anyone travelling with lenses will want to bring along a polariser to lessen any glare, manage reflections and darken skies.
 Oh, and unless you’re shooting long exposures or macros, you are unlikely to need a full-sized tripod – but mini travel tripods and little camera bean bags can be useful.

 Travel Cups – along with your Steppes water bottle, pack your own travel cup so that you can take a steaming hot chocolate, tea or coffee with you to lectures or out on deck.

 Documentation – keep your paperwork organised in your Steppes wallet, not forgetting your in-date passport, your personalised itinerary (and airline references), insurance details, cash/cards, emergency contact numbers and any applicable visas and/or vaccination certifications.
-We highly recommend that you travel with scanned copies of your important documents and would be delighted to add them to your personalised Steppes Travel App on your request.
+We highly recommend that you travel with scanned copies of your important documents and would be delighted to add them to your personalised Steppes Travel App upon your request.

-Media – while, we don’t think you will have much time to twiddle your thumbs – let’s be frank, Antarctica is a grown-ups playground – we always count a book (and perhaps an additional field guide), some music, a few downloaded documentaries and a blank-page journal (and a pen) as necessities for the 48-hour Drake Passage crossing.
+Media – while, we don’t think you will have much time to twiddle your thumbs – let’s be frank, Antarctica is a grown-up’s playground – we always count a book (and perhaps an additional field guide), some music, a few downloaded documentaries and a blank-page journal (and a pen) as necessities for the 48-hour Drake Passage crossing.

 So… you’ve checked layers upon layers of wearables off your list, your camera batteries are charged, and you have the whole season of Blue Planet II downloaded – you are a soon-to-be Antarctic explorer, and the exhilaration is building.
 But wait, we can’t let you forget “the mundanes” – be sure to pack your: binoculars, pocket heat packs, pyjamas, wash kit, high factor sun cream, heavy moisturiser, phones and chargers, SPF lip balm, medical travel kit, prescription medicines, glasses, contact lenses, underclothing, and maybe personal snacks like nuts, sweets and protein bars (but don’t worry, you will be well fed on board).